Pour-batter pie with canned fish on kefir

-The motto of this pie is simple, fast, delicious and inexpensive.
-Pies made of quick aspic dough are very easy and simple to prepare, and taste as good as complex and time-consuming baking.
-And if there is canned food in the filling, then the cooking process is reduced at times.
+The motto of this pie is simple, quick, tasty, and inexpensive.
+Pies made with a quick pour-over batter are very easy to put together, and they taste every bit as good as fussy, time-consuming baking.
+And when the filling uses canned fish, the whole process gets even faster.

 MariaAuthor avatar